 Truth be told, other reasons also play a huge part in making the country the capital in the world of BPO and call center services.
 The number of graduates the nation is producing every year is one other factor.
 Foreign investors, together with their companies, saw this as a huge sign that the Filipino worker is globally competent.

 Because of this, 2011 and 2012 saw another increase in the revenues of call center services all over the Philippines, with a net worth amounting to $11,000,000,000 and 638,000 employees working for the industry.
 Also, BPO grew by 46% on an annual basis and contributed to the rise of the country’s GDP, with it being 5.4% at the time.

 As time passed by, particularly in the year 2013, employment in this line of work has increased tenfold, with 900,000 people being employed.
 As of 2016, various call center services in the country are expected to produce at least 1.3 million new jobs, with an annual growth of at least 17%.

-Knowing the history of something can help in your ability to make decisions on anything, especially in terms of work.
+Knowing the history of something can help in your ability to make decisions, especially in terms of work.
 With the history of call center services, it’s undeniable that this line of work is a force to be reckoned with compared to other industries in the country.

 Are you looking for an onshore, nearhsore, or offshore outsourcing solution?
 Don't know where to start?
 I am always happy to help.